Cooling a Qubit using n Others: Introduction

 \section{Introduction}

 The task of cooling a quantum system using another~\cite{Reeb_2014,ralph_swap,wilming_third_law,Masanes2017,clivaz_pre_2019,clivaz_prl_2019,taranto_23,bassman_campisi_24} is a foundational point of inquiry in quantum thermodynamics~\cite{Goold_2016, binder2018thermodynamics, strasberg2022quantum}.
-The problem has been studied in a multitude of settings including both closed and open system dynamics and has inspired practical computational subroutines such as algorithmic cooling~\cite{schulman_vazirani,schulman_limits,raeisi_mosca,naye_prl,Alhambra2019heatbathalgorithmic,naye_comparison} and autonomous quantum refrigerators~\cite{skrzypczyk_10,ronnie_12,Mitchison_review}.
+The problem has been studied in a multitude of settings including both closed and open system dynamics and has inspired practical computational subroutines such as algorithmic cooling~\cite{Park2016,schulman_vazirani,schulman_limits,raeisi_mosca,naye_prl,Alhambra2019heatbathalgorithmic,naye_comparison} and autonomous quantum refrigerators~\cite{skrzypczyk_10,ronnie_12,Mitchison_review}.
 Both have applications to passive error correction and state preparation, with the latter recently experimentally realised to create an autonomous reset mechanism for a superconducting qubit~\cite{Aamir2025}.

 In this work, we consider the task of cooling a qubit via a unitary interaction with $n$ thermal qubits which will often be referred to as the \textit{machine} throughout this work.
+By cooling, we mean increasing the ground state population of the system.
 Here, we go beyond prior work~\cite{bassman_campisi_24,schulman_vazirani,schulman_limits} by allowing the $n$ thermal qubits used for cooling to be non-identical; the qubits can have varying energy gaps, effectively corresponding to different temperatures.
-This enables an understanding of how the energetic structure of the $n$ thermal qubits impacts the cooling scenario.
+This enables an understanding of how the energetic structure of the $n$-thermal qubits impacts the cooling scenario.
 Moreover, it brings the scenario closer to practical reality where physical qubits are unlikely to be identical in real hardware, whether intentionally or by design.